 A collaboration tool, like Slack, that supports team working is ideal for this, as it used by teams and groups to underpin their work.
-[Note: Slack is a very popular tool, it has been rising up the Top Tools for Learning list.
+Slack has become very popular tool and has rapidly risen up the Top Tools for Learning list.
 In May 2018 Slack announced it had 8 million “daily active users,” across 500,000 organizations, with 77% of the Fortune 100 having adopted it.
-Meanwhile Microsoft Teams (the team hub space within Office365) is catching up (and is now in 27th place overall and 22nd place on the WPL100 list.
+Meanwhile Microsoft Teams (the team hub space within Office365) is also increasing in popularity, and it is said that Teams is the fastest growing business app in Microsoft history.

-Last updated: October 12, 2018 at 8:50 am
+Last updated: December 10, 2018 at 8:40 am